aswathy-s-ajith/mih/README.md

 # Meeting Intelligence Hub

-## Project Title
-**Meeting Intelligence Hub (MIH)** - An AI-powered platform for analyzing meeting transcripts and extracting actionable insights.
+ An AI-powered platform for analyzing meeting transcripts and extracting actionable insights.

 ---